 Accomplished North Carolina Lawyers Manage Your Divorce Case

 Divorce is rarely easy, and the North Carolina laws governing divorce can add an extra burden unless you retain a capable and trustworthy attorney.
 For more than a decade, the Carolina Law Group has provided assertive and assured representation for divorcing spouses tailored to their specific circumstances.
-At our offices in New Bern, Havelock and Morehead city, we give clients the information and confidence they need to secure an order that fairly addresses such issues as custody, child support, property division and alimony.
+At our offices in New Bern and Beaufort, we give clients the information and confidence they need to secure an order that fairly addresses such issues as custody, child support, property division and alimony.
 Whether you anticipate a mediated settlement or a contentious court fight, our firm has the knowledge, determination and resources to pursue the best possible result.

 Skillful advocates outline grounds for absolute divorce and separation